Tiny Tim Mobbed at the Melody Shop — 1969

 The story was even picked up by wire services.
 (Click article below to see a larger image.)

-Tiny was back in Dallas a few months later, this time to do a book-signing at Sanger-Harris.
+Tiny was back in Dallas a few months later, this time to do a book-signing at the downtown Sanger-Harris.
 (Yes!
 He wrote a book!)

-No riot was reported this visit, but he did give a little interview and impromptu performance to Channel 8 while he was in town (and am I the only person who sees shades of Jeffrey Tambor here?):
+No riot was reported this visit, but Sanger’s still packed by fans who wanted a book signed by Mr. Tim (who signed with a pink quill pen).
+While in town, he give a little interview and an impromptu performance at a press conference (am I the only person who sees shades of Jeffrey Tambor here?):

 Also in 1969, he took time out to pose with KLIF on-air talent Paxton Mills, Dave Ambrose, Deano Day, Hal Martin, Sande Stevens (not sure if she worked for KLIF), and Jim Taber, seen below.